Best Film for the Nikon F4

-One of the ideal methods to reduce costs on film is to buy a bulk roll of 100 feet of film and load canisters by hand.
+Certainly one of the common options to reduce costs on film is to buy a roll of 100’ of film and load it into canisters yourself.

-Keep in mind that you are going to be limited to bulk rolls of black and white film.
-This is due to black and white film is quite a bit easier and more cost-effective to develop at home.
+Bear in mind that you are only going to be able to get bulk rolls of black and white film.
+This is in part because black & white film is quite a bit easier and less expensive to develop at home.

 Home Developing and Scanning

-It is simple to process and digitize film yourself.
-It's an intelligent method to cut costs so you can use more film with your Nikon F4.
+You have the ability to develop and scan film at home.
+In fact it’s a very good way to cut costs so you can shoot more film with your Nikon F4.

-Black and white film is by far the least complicated to process.
-Chemical temperature and development times are not as vital to do correctly with black and white films as time and temperatures are for transparency or color negative.
+Black & white film is significantly simpler to develop at home.
+Chemical temperature and time are both not as critical to get correct with black and white film as time and temperatures are for transparency or color negative.